 Kale, also known as borecole, is one of the healthiest vegetables.
 One cup of chopped kale contains just 33 calories and 9% of the daily value of calcium, 206% of vitamin A, 134% of vitamin C, and 684% of vitamin K (source).
-It also has cancer fighting Phytonutrients and sulforaphane, lutein for healthy eyes, fibers, carotenoids, and a good source of copper, potassium, iron, manganese and phosphorus (source).
+It also has cancer-fighting Phytonutrients and sulforaphane, lutein for healthy eyes, fibers, carotenoids, and a good source of copper, potassium, iron, manganese, and phosphorus.
 Kale is a super powerful green food!

 Softening Kale Leaves

-- 3 cups packed kale, stalks removed and discarded, leaves thinly sliced
+- 3 cups kale (stalks removed and discarded, thinly sliced leaves)

 - Combine all ingredients except for mango in a large bowl.